 If your pet is scheduled for a surgical or dental procedure, it can be scary not knowing what their day will be like.
 Below is a general idea of how our hospital takes care of your pet.

 Night Before Procedure

-The night before your pet’s scheduled procedure, our front desk staff will instruct you to discontinue food by 8pm.
-Water is OK throughout the rest of the night.
+The night before your pet’s scheduled procedure, our front desk staff will instruct you to discontinue food by 8 pm.
+Giving water is OK throughout the rest of the night.
 Fasting helps prevent complications during anesthesia, such as regurgitation and aspiration pneumonia.